 - Distance from street intersections (minimum 50 feet)

 - When choosing a street tree species, it is important to consider the location where the tree will be planted.
 For example: a well-drained planting location with 350 square-feet of planting space, with no overhead utilities could fit a large maturing tree, such as an oak.
 A planting location with less soil volume and overhead power lines present will need a smaller maturing species, such as an Eastern Redbud.

 - For projects involving multiple trees, please consider two tree species.

-- The Tree Advisory Committee may recommend an alternative tree species if the proposed species is not appropriate for the location, is known to cause damage to utilities and infrastructure, or is prone to disease or structural issues
+- The Town may recommend an alternative tree species if the proposed species is not appropriate or approved for the location, not on the Approved Street Tree Species list (UDO Table 5.3.5-B), is known to cause damage to utilities and infrastructure, or is prone to disease or structural issues

 - For your safety and to prevent damage to underground utilities and public facilities you must contact NC 811 (utility locates) and the Town of Holly Springs prior to beginning any work.
 More information on this can be found on the application form, including the NC 811 website address: https://nc811.org/.